Sports Massage Therapist – Luke Norland writes:

 Don’t let them stop you from enjoying your race!
 Come to C1 and have some therapeutic sports massage to ease the muscles in the calf, and especially the tibialis anterior.
 This is the muscle that runs up alongside the shin and is responsible for dorsiflexion of the ankle.
 So, when you lift up your toes whilst keeping the foot flat.
 It is a muscle that can get inflamed from overuse and running is one of the main causes, as it is used extensively in the gait cycle.

 Here is one of the main trigger points for helping reduce the pain associated with shin splints.

-When the shin splints are out of the acute phase of inflammation, that may last between a few days and up to 3 weeks depending on your body’s healing time and whether you continue to run-through the pain, then massage can be applied safely and effectively.
-Other considerations would be to see a Podiatrist regarding orthotics which may help correct an imbalanced gait, and cutting down running distances whilst the problem is ongoing.
+When the shin splints are out of the acute phase of inflammation, that may last between a few days and up to 3 weeks.
+This depends on your body’s healing time and whether you continue to run-through the pain.
+After the acute phase, massage can be applied safely and effectively.
+Other considerations would be to see a Podiatrist regarding orthotics which may help correct an imbalanced gait.
+And, clearly, cutting down running distances whilst the problem is ongoing would help!